Types of Equity Release (2025)

 • You continue to live as an owner in your own home.

-• Debt may accumulate quickly due to compounding interest, making repayment costly.
+• Debt may accumulate quickly owing to compounding interest, significantly increasing the size of the loan.

 • Early repayment penalties might make it harder to exit the loan early.

-• You’ll be unable to pass on your property to your heirs.
+• Unless they are able to repay your lifetime mortgage, you’ll be unable to pass on your property to your heirs.

 • There are fees involved in the application procedure.